“Road safety starts at an early age.”

 ‘I can get quite annoyed when I see a parent with his child ignoring the traffic light.’

 At the time I was also a father of two young children.
 I remembered the first thing that came into my mind when our first was born: I surely hope I will not have a car accident.
 Having children reminds you of your vulnerability and task to keep them safe.
 Of course I am more aware because of my profession, but I can get quite annoyed when I see a parent with child on a bicycle ignoring a traffic light.
 As a parent you should set the right example.
-Then I realized that even though children are part of traffic from an early age, Dutch children only pass their cycling exams at the age of 10.
+Then I realised that even though children are part of traffic from an early age, Dutch children only pass their cycling exams at the age of 10.
 I wondered if we shouldn’t start much earlier in making them aware of traffic.

 ‘Parents have a major impact on the traffic behaviour of their children.’